LordUbuntu/hello3000/README.md

 Hello 3000 is a repository containing thousands of examples of the hello world program written in various programming languages.
 This repository is the consequence of a dream.
 This repository is an exploration of languages, maybe it's art?
 I don't know.

+It's **purpose** is to be something of a reference guide to io in the vast world of programming languages.
+For now that goal is restricted to the universal beginner language "Hello World!", but maybe in the future some additional programs like truth machine will be included.

 I hope you enjoy it!

 ## Program Structure